by Maisie Smith on June 25, 2018

 “I’m no marine biologist, but I know a dead octopus when I see one,” his voice overlays as the video pans to a lifeless octopus blob floating past his face.
 And then the dude snaps.
 Realizing the scene is staged, his smoldering rage is palpable.
 “Something fell apart down there,” he later said.
 The episode turns into a drunken disaster as the beleaguered host looks for something to soothe his shattered soul.
 That “something” turns out to be eighteen Negronis.

 My heart hurt as his existential crisis unfolded.
-Disappointment, disgust, sorrow, a tug of war between empathy and contempt, the tacky, lazy, pandering side of humanity…it was all there, laid out like a picnic lunch, forcing you to ponder the kind of world we live in.
+Disappointment, disgust, sorrow, the tacky, lazy, pandering side of humanity, a tug of war between empathy and contempt–it was all there, laid out like a picnic lunch, forcing you to ponder the kind of world we live in.

 Anthony Bourdain was more than a travel writer.
 More than a celebrity chef.
 More than a television personality.
 He was a world revealer.
 He machete-hacked a path for the misfits and oddballs of the world and showed us that we could claw our way from the bottom, lay our truths out on the table, and be ourselves.